Azure/azure-quickstart-templates/splunk-on-ubuntu/README.md

 <br>
 **NOTE regarding deployment to US Government Cloud**
 <br>
 The template system that deploys to US Government Cloud is largely identical to that for the public cloud.
 If launched using the "Deploy to Azure" button above, the **standalone** deployment type is executed.
 To deploy using the **cluster** deployment type in US Government cloud, tailor the templates to your needs and use the Azure CLI to launch.
+To deploy to the US Government Cloud, your Azure subscription must be whitelisted for that purpose.

 **Public Cloud**
 <br>